BSc|Undergraduate

 School of Psychology

 Dr Aideen McParland is a Lecturer (Education) in the School of Psychology at Queen's University, Belfast.
-Aideen is a Registered Behaviour Technician (RBT), Fellow of the Higher Education Academy (FHEA), Chartered Psychologist (CPsychol) and Associate Fellow (AFBPsS) with the British Psychological Society.
-In June 2019, Aideen became a professionally certified Entrepreneurial Educator with UCD Innovation Academy, a qualification reflecting her commitment to incorporating innovative pedagogies in University teaching.
+Aideen is a Registered Behaviour Technician (RBT), Senior Fellow of the Higher Education Academy (SFHEA), Chartered Psychologist (CPsychol) and Associate Fellow (AFBPsS) with the British Psychological Society.
 In April 2022, Aideen received the School of Psychology Teaching Excellence Award in recognition of her implementation of connected learning pedagogies during online teaching and learning.
 Aideen teaches Research Methods and Statistics on the undergraduate programme and Developmental Psychology on the MSc in Applied Developmental Psychology programme.
 Aideen also supervises student research projects at undergraduate, postgraduate and doctoral level.
 Aideen is the Deputy Director of Undergraduate Education and Level 1 Year-Lead on the BSc Psychology degree programme and engages with key aspects of student experience enhancement in these roles.
 Aideen also continues to conduct pedagogical research aimed at understanding transitional experiences of students in Higher Education and promoting research-led teaching practices in the School.

 School of Psychology